International-Data-Spaces-Association/IDSA-Rulebook/documentation/4_Technical_Agreements.md

 public.
 While the RAM is technology independent, the specifications on IDS-G describe the binding of the RAM to technological concepts and focus on documentation and specifications for IDS based solutions.
-IDS-G's master branch is stable and therefore the reliable foundation for the development and maintenance of IDS-based solutions.
+IDS-G's main branch is stable and therefore the reliable foundation for the development and maintenance of IDS-based solutions.
 It is maintained under the umbrella of the IDSA technical steering committee.

 Additionally, IDS-G provides access to the IDSA open source projects.
 Currently, the following open source projects are available:

-\- IDS information model
+- IDS information model

 More open source projects will be set up by the IDSA technical steering committee in the future.